Chad Griffin: Early years

 Griffin was born in Hope, Arkansas, and grew up 45 mile to the northeast in Arkadelphia.
 While attending Ouachita Baptist University, he volunteered for the 1992 presidential campaign of Bill Clinton.
 Following the election, he was hired by Dee Dee Myers to join the transition team and administration.
 Griffin dropped out of college and became, at the age of 19, the youngest-ever member of a presidential staff.
 He worked as a White House Press Office manager for two years.
 There, he also acted as White House liaison to the 1995 film The American President, where he met producer Rob Reiner.

 Griffin went on to lead Reiner's charitable foundation.
 He worked with Reiner on numerous political efforts, including the founding of the American Foundation for Equal Rights (AFER).
 AFER is a nonprofit organization formed to challenge the federal constitutionality of California's Proposition 8, which limited legal marriage in the state to opposite-sex couples.

-After leaving the White House, Griffin entered the Edmund A. Walsh School of Foreign Service at Georgetown University, from which he graduated in 1997.
+Griffin transferred to Georgetown University after leaving the White House, enrolling in the Edmund A. Walsh School of Foreign Service, graduating in 1997.
 Griffin was also a part of Griffin Schake, a consulting firm that he founded with Kristina Schake, former communications director for Michelle Obama.